sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 * Added 'type' parameter to wpemfb_template filter
 * Fixed: https on all templates
 * Fixed: like and comment links on single post raw
-* Fixed: forced app token only if it has app
+* Fixed: forced app token only if it has an app
 * Fixed: admin shortcode references
 * Fixed: removed unused options on uninstall
 * Fixed: translations strings